 Example: A memo from President Ronald Williams.
 This would be classified as: Record Group D, Office of the President.
 Series 2, University President.
 Memo, 51.
 The label on the folder containing the memo would read D 2/51.

-Most of the materials in the University Archives do not circulate.
-However, photocopying is permitted.
+University Archives materials do not circulate, but photocopying is permitted.
 An NEIU ID card, driver's license, or some other sort of identification must be left with a member of the Archives staff when materials are taken out for photocopying.